Siro51/dotnetbay-hs19/README.md

 # dotnetbay - A .NET Auction Bootstrapper
-A bootstrap solution to build your own basic auction portal.
+Aa bootstrap solution to build your own basic auction portal.

 ## Goals
 This is the starting point for various extensions to the core business library.
 The current storage implementation is done by serializing data to json-files.
 There is no graphical user interface, just a command line.